aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/save-files/adjust-workbook-compression-level/_index.md

 - Level8: Better compression than Level7!
 - Level9: The "best" compression, where best means greatest reduction in the size of the input data stream.
 This is also the slowest compression.

-The following code snippet demonstrates the use of [**OoxmlCompressionType**](https://reference.aspose.com/cells/python-net/aspose.cells/ooxml_compression_type) enumeration and compares the conversion time for Level1, Level6, and Level9.
+The following code snippet demonstrates the use of [**OoxmlCompressionType**](https://reference.aspose.com/cells/python-net/aspose.cells/ooxmlcompressiontype) enumeration and compares the conversion time for Level1, Level6, and Level9.
 You may also compare the sizes of the generated files.

-{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Workbook-AdjustCompressionLevel-1.cs" >}}
+{{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Save-files-AdjustCompressionLevel-1.py" >}}
-{{< app/cells/assistant language="csharp" >}}